 Related Post: The Incredible Privilege of Frugality By Choice

 It’s also true that teachers are not paid what they deserve.
-Predatory financial companies limit pre-tax retirement options (403b and 457b) for teachers with high fee loads.
+Predatory financial companies limit pre-tax retirement options (403b vs 457b) for teachers with high fee loads.

 Challenges exist.
 Acknowledge and name them.
 Commiserate with others.
 But don’t let it keep you from trying.